Lithuania will shoot down weather probes flying from Belarus. Wants to increase sanctions and punishment

 According to her, the meeting of the National Security Commission resulted in a "clear algorithm" for Lithuania's further actions.
 Together with the EU, a package of additional sanctions against Belarus will be agreed.

 "This will be done in the near future.
 We are also actively consulting and communicating with our allies and neighbors, Poland and Latvia.
-Any of our actions are also coordinated with them, we are not a separate state, we are part of NATO and the EU.
+Any actions we take are also coordinated with them, we are not a separate state, we are part of NATO and the EU.
 We coordinate everything we do with them," Ruginen said .

 There will be exceptions to the closure of the borders with Belarus.
 Diplomats and diplomatic pouches will be allowed to travel, and Lithuanian and EU citizens will be allowed to enter the country from Belarus.
 For all others, travel is closed.